GTM debug

 Before diving into the analytical deep end, you need to know which metrics actually matter when analysing your fuel card data.
 These aren't just random numbers—they're the keys to unlocking major improvements in how your fleet runs.

 Fuel efficiency is the big one.
-But I'm not just talking about litres per 100km for your whole fleet - that's way too basic.
+But we are not just talking about litres per 100km for your whole fleet - that's way too basic.
 You need to compare efficiency across your trucks to spot the patterns that matter.
 Is truck 37 suddenly drinking diesel like it's going out of style?
 Is Mirek somehow getting 15% better mileage than everyone else on the Warsaw route?
 These comparisons need to happen across vehicles, drivers, and against each truck's own history.
 When a vehicle starts using more fuel than it used to, that's often your first warning sign of mechanical issues brewing.

 Spending trends are your next goldmine.
 Don't just look at the monthly totals - dig deeper into spending by vehicle, driver, route, and timing.
 You might discover your weekend fill-ups are consistently costing you more, or that certain drivers have a mysterious attraction to the most expensive stations in the area.
-One company I worked with found three drivers always buying premium diesel at fancy motorway stations when cheaper alternatives were literally minutes away.
+One company we worked with found three drivers always buying premium diesel at fancy motorway stations when cheaper alternatives were literally minutes away.
 Quick policy change, instant savings.

 Fuel purchase patterns round out your essential metrics.
 Are your drivers topping up with small amounts 5-6 times a week instead of filling properly?
 That's screaming poor route planning.
 The geographic data from your fuel cards shows exactly where each transaction happened—perfect for spotting drivers who're veering off-route "just" to refuel, burning both time and fuel.

 Look at purchase timing too—are your trucks filling up during rush hours when they could be driving, then sitting idle during cheaper off-peak times?
 These patterns, once spotted, lead to simple fixes that add up to serious money.
 And don't overlook the negotiating power that comes from knowing exactly which stations your fleet uses most frequently.
-I've seen companies leverage this data to secure better rates at their drivers' favourite stops.
+We've seen companies leverage this data to secure better rates at their drivers' favourite stops.

 Using Fuel Data to Optimise Fleet Operations